 Permanent placement talent solutions revenues were \$567 million for the year ended December 31, 2023, decreasing by 21.7% compared to revenues of \$725 million for the year ended December 31, 2022.
 Key drivers of permanent placement talent solutions revenues consist of the number of candidate placements and average fees earned per placement.
 The decrease in permanent placement talent solutions revenues for 2023 was due to a 24.1% decrease in the number of placements, partially offset by a 2.4% increase in average fees earned per placement.
 On an as adjusted basis, permanent placement talent solutions revenues decreased 21.5% for 2023 compared to 2022.
 In the U.S., 2023 revenues decreased 23.3% on a reported basis, and decreased 23.1% on an as adjusted basis, compared to 2022.
 International revenues for 2023 revenues decreased 17.9% on a reported basis, and decreased 17.2% on an as adjusted basis, compared to 2022.
-Historically, demand for permanent placement talent solutions and this is expected to continue.
+Historically, demand for permanent placement talent solutions is even more sensitive to economic and labor market conditions than demand for contract talent solutions and this is expected to continue.